droglenc/NCMTH107/resources/Syllabus-Current.md

 <img class="img-right" src="../img/help.jpg">
 Sources for out-of-class assistance and opportunities for in-class accommodations are described further below.
 Please use these throughout the semester as appropriate.[^help]

+* *Questions don’t expose the lack of knowledge of the asker, but rather expose opportunities for clarification for the original communicator* - [Julia Steward Lowndes](https://blogs.scientificamerican.com/observations/open-software-means-kinder-science/)
 * *Never apologize for asking for what you need, if you don't ask - the answer will always be no.* - Rachel Wolchin
 * *Asking for other's guidance helps you see what you may not be able to see.
 It's always important to check your ego and ask for help.* - Ken Blanchard
 * *The only mistake you can make is not asking for help.* - Sandeep Jauhar
-* *You don't have to do it all by yourself.* - Elizabeth Dehn

 ### Instructor -- Derek Ogle
 <img class="img-right" src="../img/DerekOgle1.jpg">
 I am committed to your doing well in this course and see it as my responsibility to help you as much as possible both in and out of the designated class period.
-Thus, you may call (715-682-1300), e-mail (<a href="mailto:dogle@northland.edu">dogle@northland.edu</a>)[^email], or visit me in my office (CSE228) for help.
-I will make every effort to be available during office hours from 1-3p on Monday, Wednesday, and Friday.
-I will also be available any time that my door is open.
+I will be available in CSE228 whenever my door is open, but also specifically for office hours from 1-3p on Monday, Wednesday, and Friday.
+You can also anonymously ask me and other students questions on <a href="piazza.com/northland/spring2020/mth107/home" target="_blank">this Piazza class discussion page</a>, which I will monitor regularly.
 Finally, you may send me <a href="https://www.surveymonkey.com/r/KC87PJW" target="_blank">anonymous feedback, suggestions, or questions</a>.
 Please don't hesitate to see or contact me if you have any questions regarding this course.

 ### Tutors
 <img class="img-right" src="../img/Emily_F17.jpg">